mark-watson/hy-lisp-python-book/manuscript/hytutorial.md

 (require [hy.contrib.walk [let]])
 ~~~~~~~~

 Line 1 is similar to how we make Python scripts into runnable programs.
 Here we run **hy** instead of **python**.
 Line 3 imports the **let** macro.
-We can use **let** for code blocks with local variable and function definitions and also for using closures (I will cover closures at the end of this chapter):
+We will occasionally use **let** for code blocks with local variable and function definitions and also for using closures (I will cover closures at the end of this chapter):

 {lang="hylang",linenos=on}
 ~~~~~~~~